hmito/esj72web/web/opensession.md

 2. Proposed theme and objectives
 3. Reasons for proposing the theme (impact on the conference and the field by introducing the theme as a new category)
 4. Additional information related to the theme (e.g., relevant papers, international treaties)
-Note: Item (4) is for reference only.
-High-impact journal publications are not a prerequisite.
+Note: Item (4) is just additional information related to Item (3).
+Journal impact factor in which relevant papers were published is not considered as a review criteria.

 ## Note 1: The ESJ72 Symposium includes an "invited speaker" system.